Ocean sunfish: In popular culture

 and a lasting impression in Boston cultural memory.

+In 2017, a copypasta emerged on Facebook known as the "Sunfish Copypasta" berating the Sunfish for being "useless trash".
+The text went viral.

 In captivity

 A tank at the Monterey Bay Aquarium provides a size comparison between an ocean sunfish and humans.

 Sunfish are not widely held in aquarium exhibits, due to the unique and demanding requirements of their care.
 Some Asian aquaria display them, particularly in Japan.
 The Kaiyukan Aquarium in Osaka is one of few aquaria with Mola mola on display, where it is reportedly as popular an attraction as the larger whale sharks.

 The Lisbon Oceanarium in Portugal has ocean sunfish showcased in the main tank.

+Sunfish in aquariums show affection and curiosity towards visitors.
+A sunfish kept in an aquarium in Kaikoyan became stressed and refused to eat after the aquarium closed for renovations and owners suspected that it was suffering from digestive issues or from parasites.
+However, the sunfish was unhappy that visitors were no longer coming and after the staff placed cardboard cutouts the sunfish recovered and began displaying “happy” behaviors such as waving its fins.

 In Kamogawa Sea World the ocean sunfish named Kukey, who started captivity in 1982, set a world record for captivity for 2,993 days, living for eight years.
 Kukey was 72 cm at the time of delivery, but was 187 cm in size at the time of death.